-The result of this parser is of type List[String] and contains all lines where the specified conditions were met, minus the input consumed by the prefix parser.
-The prefix parsers are not required to consume any input though, if the logic for a particular block does not require stripping off decoration, you can alternatively pass parsers that only check some pre-conditions, but leave all input for the result.
+The prefix parsers are not required to consume any input.
+If the logic for a particular block does not require stripping off decoration, you can alternatively pass parsers that only check some pre-conditions, but leave all input for the result.